arvigeus/AZ-204/Topics/Service Bus.md

 | Ability to scale workload up and down | N/A                            |
 | Message size up to 100 MB             | Message size up to 256 KB      |

+## Components

+- **Namespace**: A container for all messaging components.
+- **Queues** (point-to-point communication): Send and receive messages from.
+  Multiple queues and topics are supported in a single namespace, and namespaces often serve as application containers.
+- **Topics**: Also allow you to send and receive messages and mainly used in publish/subscribe scenarios.
+It contains multiple independent subscriptions called entities.
+  To filter specific messages, you can use rules and filters to define conditions that trigger optional actions.

 ## Payload and serialization

 In the form of key-value pairs.
 The payload is always an opaque _binary block_ when stored or in transit.
 Its format can be described using the `ContentType` property.
 Applications are advised to manage object serialization themselves.